 Where to Go

-Finger Lakes Health offers three convenient women's health locations serving the diagnostic and treatment needs of women living in Ontario, Seneca, Wayne, and Yates counties.
+Finger Lakes Health offers two convenient women's health locations serving the diagnostic and treatment needs of women living in Ontario, Seneca, Wayne, and Yates counties.
 The Women's Diagnostics Services suite is located in the Medical Office Building adjacent to Geneva General Hospital.
 At Soldiers & Sailors Memorial Hospital, a specialized area for women's services is located in the Diagnostic Imaging Department.

 To make an appointment, call Scheduling Services at (315) 787-4555.